 Now, if I do a list of don’ts, there must be a list of dos, so here goes.

 - Do say thank you.
 Even if you didn’t find a single thing of use (you may when you look back, or you may not.
 Still thank them.)
 And take the time in your thank you to let them know you read the crit and heard what they said (unless you have a prior relationship established and feel it isn’t needed.)

 - Keep in mind that writers helping each other is reciprocal.
 Does that mean you need to crit for crit?
 No. But it does mean that as a member of the writing community you should try and honestly give back as good or better than you receive.

 - Expect it to hurt.
 Yup.
 Even glowing kind crits… hurt.
 Especially if they are good.
 The pain doesn’t mean you’re a bad writer or that they are critiquing badly.
 As writers, words are your babies… It’s going to hurt having someone tell you when they are wrong.

 - Appreciate quality partners.
 I know I have a good crit partner when for two weeks they’ll send me rave reviews on chapters (notes on punctuation, repeated words, a sentence that didn’t flow, reminders about paragraph breaks but overall wonderful.)
 Then on the third week they’ll rip the chapter to shreds.
 It means that they aren’t looking to tear me apart, but they also aren’t throwing marshmallows at me.
 I would swim upstream the Nile river surrounded by crocodiles for these folks.

-That is my take on it at least.
-I know that there will be points of dissension and a lot of that comes from the fact that depending on the writer they appreciate different things.
+That is my take on receiving a blade to the gut.
+I know that there will be points of dissension.
+A lot of that comes from each writer appreciating different things.
 I will try to go into that more when I talk about giving critiques- it’s all tied in together.